dingtianding/TMT/README.md

 wireframe

 Nav links include links to this project's Github repo, my LinkedIn and AngelList, and the About modal.
-Stock Filter will include Current Events(may be sub-groups), Major Twits, and Reset buttons to reset the filter.
+Stock Filter will include Current Events(may be sub-groups), Major Tweets, and Reset buttons to reset the filter.
 On the right, there will be clickable rectangles used to toggle between light and dark mode(Robinhood's two theme).
 On the left, three clickable shapes will be used to toggle between the types of stock graphs and maybe additional stock prices(Daily High, Daily Low, Open, Close, etc) (Bonus)